A Physics-Informed Neuro-Fuzzy Framework for Quantum Error Attribution: METHODOLOGY

 imposes a severe penalty when distributions have disjoint support: if a software bug shifts probability mass to states where the ideal distribution assigns zero probability, the product $\sqrt{p_i \cdot q_i}$ vanishes, driving $D_B \rightarrow \infty$.
 In contrast, stochastic noise merely flattens distributions while preserving support overlap.

 This physical constraint is implemented as a hard veto rule that overrides the ANFIS classifier:

 The veto threshold $\tau_{\mathrm{veto}} = 0.20$ corresponds to a Bhattacharyya coefficient of approximately 0.80 (less than 80\% distributional overlap).
-This threshold was derived empirically: across all correctly-executed circuits on IBM hardware, the maximum observed $D_B^{\mathrm{log}}$ was $0.042$.
-Setting $\tau_{\mathrm{veto}} = 0.20$ provides a $4.8\times$ safety margin, ensuring no correctly-executed circuit triggers a false bug classification.
+This threshold was derived empirically: across all 61 correctly-executed circuits on IBM hardware, the maximum observed $D_B^{\mathrm{log}}$ was $0.042$.
+Setting $\tau_{\mathrm{veto}} = 0.20$ provides a $4.8\times$ safety margin above this observed maximum, which corresponds approximately to the 99.9th percentile under a log-normal model of the noise-floor distribution.
+We adopt a fixed conservative threshold rather than a per-circuit adaptive bound to keep the veto interpretable and hardware-agnostic; characterizing the full noise-floor distribution across a larger circuit population is left as future work.

 This hybrid approach combines the flexibility of learned classification in ambiguous regions with the reliability of physics-based constraints at the extremes, preventing the classifier from making physically implausible attributions.